smsaladi/trust-ecrs/README.md

 To be clear, Trusted Reviewers aims to help

-i) avoid the mental processing where an editor has to think of an ECR ii) avoid a senior person needing to recommend ECRs on a per-paper basis iii) maintain the "personal connection" (perhaps "reputation"/"trust") part of science/scientific networks.
+* avoid the mental processing where an editor has to think of an ECR
+* avoid a senior person needing to recommend ECRs on a per-paper basis
+* maintain the "personal connection" (perhaps "reputation"/"trust") part of science/scientific networks.

 ## Run the app